 Helpful Hint: Using the general subject of your question may provide the best search results.
-For example, enter the word "hearing" in the search box to find information about the Settlement's Fairness Hearing.
+For example, enter the word "notice" in the search box to find information about the Settlement's Fairness Hearing.

 |1.||Why was a notice issued?|

-The Honorable Curtis E.A.
-Karnow of the Superior Court of California, County of San Francisco is overseeing this case.
+The Hon.
+Anne-Christine Massullo of the Superior Court of California, County of San Francisco is overseeing this case.
 The case is known as UFCW & Employers Benefit Trust v.
 Sutter Health, San Francisco Superior Court Case No. CGC 14-538451.
 The entity that sued is called the Plaintiff, and the entity it sued is called the Defendant.
 The Plaintiff in this case is UFCW & Employers Benefit Trust and the Defendant is Sutter Health and several of its affiliates (“Sutter”).

 |2.||What is this lawsuit about?|

 This lawsuit was filed on April 7, 2014, and is pending in the Superior Court of California, County of San Francisco.
 The Plaintiff alleges that Sutter violated California’s antitrust law, the Cartwright Act, and California’s Unfair Competition Law.
 In particular, Plaintiff alleges that Sutter included provisions in its provider agreements with the major health insurance companies in California that have had the effect of restricting price competition between Sutter and other general acute care hospitals in Northern California.
 Plaintiff further alleges that this reduction in price competition has permitted Sutter to overcharge self-funded payors and others for its general acute care hospital services and ancillary products.
 Plaintiff seeks to recover damages on behalf of the class and to prohibit Sutter from continuing to engage in the alleged anticompetitive practices.